natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 And a funciton to print out the positions of the vertices in a curve, including multiple shapes in a curve.

 An option to change the display type of a curve to 'reference,' for instance, to avoid selection of a global control during animation.
-Next to that is the option to rename the first occurence of a string in a name to something.
+Next to that is the option to rename the first occurence of a string, in a name, to something.

-Also, there is a button to contrain a group of objects between the last two selected objects.
+Also, there is a button to constrain a group of objects between the last two selected objects.

 An option to scale constrain an object to multiple objects at once, not possible in default Maya.

 One can set the numerical value of an objects attribute name as well.

-Finally, there is an option to automatically set up Set Driven Key to multiple objects or constraints at once, tied to a switch control attribute.
+Finally, there is an option to automatically set up Set Driven Keys to multiple objects with 1 contraint per object, tied to a switch control attribute.